SSWConsulting/SSW.Rules.Content/rules/craft-and-deliver-engaging-presentations/rule.md

 <!--endintro-->

-1.Make time for adequate preparation – structure & learn your content well and then rehearse the delivery for a given audience and context until you are getting it right more often than you are getting it wrong.
+1. Make time for adequate preparation – structure & learn your content well and then rehearse the delivery for a given audience and context until you are getting it right more often than you are getting it wrong.
 Don’t wait until the last minute!
 If you are well prepared you can focus on your delivery instead of worrying about knowing your content or running a demo.

 `youtube: https://youtu.be/V8eLdbKXGzk`